yutak23/eslint-find-rules/README.md

 eslint-find-new-rules ~/Developer/eslint-config-kentcdodds/index.js
 ```

+**Please note** that any tested ESLint config file must reside below your project's root.

 ### Default to `main`

 It will also default to the `main` in your `package.json`, so you can omit the argument altogether: